dortania/GPU-Buyers-Guide/README.md

 **GCN 3 and older based Cards**

-Regarding GCN 3 and older, cards from these generations theoretically will have support for Metal in Cataina but due to how fragmented some of the product stack became meant that some cards may not have support.
+Regarding GCN 3 and older, cards from these generations theoretically will have support for Metal in Catalina but due to how fragmented some of the product stack became meant that some cards may not have support.
 Generally, HD 7XXX series of GPUs and up are metal compatible but I’ll only list GPUs that have been proven to work.

 **Radeon R9 3xx (Fiji) Current/Catalina**

 Fiji is also natively supported in Catalina without much issue but we cannot guarantee the success of R5 and R7 cards due to not having many reports of success soon them.
-Also be wary that differing from the reference design of these cards have many more issues that require a lot of work to get them to run properly
+Also, be wary that differing from the reference design of these cards have many more issues that require a lot of work to get them to run properly

 Supported cards: